Everest Gokyo Lake Trek – 14 days

 We fly to Kathmandu early in the morning.
 In the wake of landing in Kathmandu, we will be accompanied to our inn.
 We appreciate the day relaxed or make up for lost time with some very late shopping or investigating any tourist spots we missed during our first day in Kathmandu.
 To commemorate the fruitful culmination of our voyage, we will have a goodbye supper at night.

-• Accommodation: Overnight at the hotel
+• Accommodation: Overnight at star hotel

 • Meals: B D